 The other thing you’ll want to consider is getting a cover for the power head if you’re using a powered auger.
 Cold weather makes plastic brittle, so a cover will protect the plastic components.
 It will also protect the exhaust.

-This Eskimo Mako comes with a 10-inch auger that’s 42-inches long.
+This Eskimo Mako comes with an 8-inch auger that’s 42-inches long.
 With a 30:1 gear ratio, it’ s going to cut through any ice you’re facing this winter without breaking a sweat.

 The Mako starts right up in cold weather.
 It’s not going to win a speed contest, but it’s slow, steady, and persistent.